U1 (Nuremberg U-Bahn): Planned extensions

 There are no detailed plans for any extension of the line.
 However, there have in the past been plans for an extension towards Fürth Kieselbühl, which are however conditioned on future infill development at that site which has been put off for the time being.
 On the other end of the line U1 was started at Langwasser and built "inwards" and Langwasser remains the terminus with no planned extensions.
 Branching extensions have been put forward variously but as of 2018 none are likely to be built for the foreseeable future.
-Occasionally there is debate about a link of some kind between the Nuremberg S-Bahn stop at Fischbach (currently served by S2), but as of 2022 it is unclear whether such a link would entail subway or tram extension and when or if it would be built at all.
+Occasionally there is debate about a link of some kind between the Nuremberg S-Bahn stop at Fischbach (currently served by S2) and the neighborhood of Langwasser, but as of 2022 it is unclear whether such a link would entail subway or tram extension and when or if it would be built at all.
+The intervall between Hasenbuck and Bauernfeindstraße is the longest on this line and one of the longest in the network as it passes through what is or used to be railyards.
+As part of that area is to be re-used for a new "Technical University of Nuremberg" there are proposals to build an infill station somewhere along this section of the line.

 Proposed ATC

 As both lines U2 and U3 have been run driverless for over a decade, there are sometimes calls for the conversion of U1 to driverless operation.
 However, other than the new generation of trains ("G1") entering service from late 2019 onward being built with a removable driver cabin, no provision for driverless operation has been made as of 2020.